Skip to content

 InternalServerError,

-} from '@tabstack/sdk';
+} from '@tabstack/sdk'

-async function extractWithErrorHandling(url, jsonSchema) {
+async function extractWithErrorHandling(url: string, jsonSchema: unknown) {

 try {